Investor and Financial Education Council

 They agree to support the Financial Literacy Strategy in the following ways:

 - align their organisations' financial education directions with the strategy and assist in the delivery of core actions of the strategy where possible;

 - provide feedback to the IFEC on the strategy.

-Organisations that believe in the importance of financial literacy and the Financial Literacy Strategy sign up to become supporting organisations.
+Organisations that believe in the importance of financial literacy and the Financial Literacy Strategy sign up to the Financial Literacy Charter and become supporting organisations.
 They are expected to

 - raise the awareness of the importance of financial literacy among their service targets and their respective networks;